Best Electric Ireland Pay As You Go Options

 Electric Ireland has two different types of Pay As You Go options - PAYG and SPAYG.
-Currently, customers can only opt into SPAYG (Smarter Pay As You Go) for their PAYG electricity needs.
+Currently, customers can only opt into SPAYG (Smarter Pay As You Go) for their pay as you go electricity needs.

-Electric Ireland’s PAYG services for electricity (not smart meters, which would be SPAYG) and gas are currently only available for customers who are having trouble meeting their bills or have accrued debt which they may be finding difficult to pay off.
+Electric Ireland prepay services for electricity (not smart meters, which would be SPAYG) and gas are only available for customers who are having trouble meeting their bills or have accrued debt which they may be finding difficult to pay off.
 In this article, we’ll be focusing on PAYG.

-How do I get PAYG with Electric Ireland?
+How do I get pay as you go with Electric Ireland?